jbisetto/train-station-game/README.md

 In this game, you'll need to:
 1. Talk to the information booth attendant
 2. Purchase a ticket from the ticket booth
-3. Get your ticket checked by one of three train conductors
+3. Get your ticket checked by one of three station platform attendants
 4. You can also chat with your talking dog companion at any time!

 ## Installation & Setup